woss/fork-flyimg/README.md

 ## Contributors

-This project exists thanks to all the people who contribute.
+This project exists thanks to all the people who contributed to it.
 <a href="https://github.com/flyimg/flyimg/graphs/contributors"><img src="https://opencollective.com/flyimg/contributors.svg?width=890" /></a>

 ## Backers & Sponsors